aji/libunicorn/README.md

 This library is not very well-documented, but the source is simple enough and the functions named sensibly enough that a quick stroll through the various .h and .c files should be adequate to your understanding.

+# Building

+    $ aclocal -I m4
+    $ autoconf
+    $ automake --foreign --add-missing
+    [ignore anything that looks like an error here]
+    $ ./configure
+    $ make
+    $ sudo make install

+You will also have to manually copy libunicorn.pc to a place that pkg-config can get at it.